Foods that are Dangerous or Toxic to Cats

 Preventing Cats from Eating Dangerous Foods

-Your cat’s life and well-being depend on the type of food they eat.
-By keeping poisonous and hazardous foods out of reach, as well as making sure they consume a balanced diet, you are helping them stay healthy.
+Your cat’s life and wellbeing depend on the type of food they eats.
+By keeping poisonous and hazardous foods out of their reach, as well as making sure they consume a balanced diet, you are helping them stay healthy.

 Here are some easy tips for preventing your cat from eating dangerous and toxic foods:

 - Store foods out of your cat’s reach.
 Installing cat-proof locks on cabinets may be necessary for a curious kitty.

 - Do not let your cat on the worktop while you're cooking or eating

 It is especially important to be more mindful during the holidays.
 There is likely more enticing “people food” around, much of which can upset your cat’s tummy or even harm them.